laxmi-14/CodSoft/README.md

 # CodSoft
-Landing Page Using Html and CSS
+#Calculatar Using HTML,CSS and JAVASCRIPT